 This is a great addition to any family history toolkit, because you can store a lot of work on a little gadget.
 Take the thumb drive between locations when you’re scanning at relatives homes.
-When finished back it all up to archival grade DVDs and the cloud (link to an eGuide).
-We love our Picture Keeper PK8, which will automatically backup photos on your computer.
+When finished back it all up.
+We recommend the Picture Keeper PK8, which will automatically backup photos on your computer.
 Other thumb drives (8GB or larger) are available at local office supply stores.
-(Starting at about $15).

 Do a Google search for “USB Flash Drives”